Jean-Francois-C/Threat-Detection-and-Incident-Response/README.md

       + ransomware,
       + crypto mining malware,
       + distributed-denial-of-service (DDoS) attacks.
     + Advanced persistent threats (APT) which are attack campaigns where attackers establish a presence on a network to gain access and remain undetected over a long period of time.
+They intentionally attack specific high-value targets.
+They take time to study their target and conduct a specialized attack that is more likely to succeed.

+- Threat Actors
+  + A threat actor, also known as a malicious actor, is any person or organization that intentionally causes harm in the digital sphere.
+They exploit weaknesses in computers, networks and systems to carry out disruptive attacks on individuals or organizations.
+  + The term “cybercriminal” ofen refers to thieves behind a ransomware or a crypto mining malware attack.
+  + The term “threat actor” includes cybercriminals, but it is much broader.
+  + Idealogues such as hacktivists (hacker activists) and terrorists, insiders and even internet trolls are all considered threat actors.
+  + Nation-state threat actors work at a national level; they generally target intelligence in the nuclear, financial or technology sectors.
+This type of threat usually refers to government intelligence agencies or military, meaning they are highly trained, extremely stealthy and protected by their nation’s legal system.

+- Motivations for Threat Actors
-  + The goals of threat actors range from hacktivism to cyber espionage and financial gain.
+  + Motivations range from hacktivism to cyber espionage and financial gain.
+  + A threat actor or advanced persistent threat usually seeks monetary gain.
+They do this by retrieving data that they can sell to a third party or by directly exploiting a victim through a ransomware attack or installation of crypto mining malware.
+  + Insider threats may be following the lead of other cybercriminals by selling information to competitors.
+They may also be more personally motivated; if they have a grudge against their company or boss, they could attempt to compromise the network in retaliation.
+Finally, insider threats who plan to start a competing business may steal data to give themselves an edge.
+  + Nation-state threat actors are politically or nationalistically motivated.
+They primarily seek to improve their nation’s counterintelligence.
+However, they may have more disruptive goals as well, such as espionage, spreading disinformation and propaganda, and even interfering with key companies, leaders or infrastructure.
+Regardless of their specific goal, nation-state threat actors receive state support and protection for their crimes.
+  + Terrorists and hacktivists are also politically motivated but do not act at the state level.
+Hacktivists want to spread their individual ideas and beliefs, usually rooted in a social or political issue.
+Terrorists, on the other hand, aim to spread mayhem and fear to accomplish their goals.

 - Threat Intelligencee
   + Threat intelligence is data that is collected, processed, and analyzed to understand a threat actor’s motives, targets, and attack behaviors.
 Threat intelligence enables to make faster, more informed, data-backed security decisions and change behavior from reactive to proactive in the fight against threat actors.